 Bio-resources (strains, populations, tissues, cells, genes of animals, plants and microorganisms as research materials) are essential infrastructures for life sciences.
-It is vital that researchers share various bio-resources necessary for pursuing research and development.
-This is because these resources, produced from years of painstaking labor, form the foundation for future research.
-Moreover, it is necessary for scientific communities to use a common set of bio-resources so that their research results can be effectively compared.
-Thus, the development of outstanding collections of bio-resources is essential to give this country an internationally competitive edge in life sciences.
+It is vital that researchers share the various bio-resources necessary for pursuing research and development.
+This is because these resources, produced with years of painstaking labor, form the foundations for future research.
+It is also necessary for scientific communities to use a common set of bio-resources to permit their research results to be effectively compared.
+The development of outstanding collections of bio-resources is therefore essential to give this country an internationally competitive edge in life sciences.

-Based on the Science and Technology Basic Plans of the Japanese Government, the Ministry of Education, Culture, Sports, Science and Technology (MEXT) implemented the National BioResource Project (NBRP) in FY2002 to construct the framework for systematic collection, preservation, and distribution of bio-resources, with a focus on those that required strategic development by the national government.
-Through the revision every 5 years, the fourth phase of NBRP has started from this year (FY2017).
-The current NBRP consists of the core centers for 30 categories of bio-resources and the center for information on the resources.
-Furthermore, the bio-resource framework has been enhanced by increasing value-added genomic resources and developing preservation technologies.
-Several bio-resource centers have been already recognized to meet the highest global standards.
+Based on the Japanese Government's Science and Technology Basic Plans, the Ministry of Education, Culture, Sports, Science and Technology (MEXT) implemented the National BioResource Project (NBRP) in FY2002 to construct a framework for the systematic collection, preservation, and distribution of bio-resources, with a special focus on those that require strategic development by the national government.
+The NBRP is revised every five years, with the fourth phase having started in FY2017.
+The current project consists of the cores of 30 categories of bio-resources and the centers for information on these resources.
+The bio-resource framework has been enhanced by increasing the importance of value-added genomic resources and developing preservation technologies.
+Several of our bio-resource centers have been acknowledged as meeting the highest global standards.

-Based on the Plan for Promotion of Medical Research and Development of the Healthcare Policy approved by the Cabinet in 2014, the operation of the NBRP has been transferred to the Japan Agency for Medical Research and Development (AMED) from FY2015.
-Currently the Program Supervisor (PS) and the Program Officer (PO) in consultation with the Promotion Committee are responsible for the promotion of the activities of the NBRP, taking into consideration the current trends in life sciences.
-Finally, I would like to emphasize that the bio-resources in the NBRP cannot be restored once they are lost, which the Great East Japan Earthquake taught us.
-Your cooperation and support for this project would be highly appreciated.
+Based on the Plan for Promotion of Medical Research and Development of the Healthcare Policy approved by the Cabinet in 2014, the operation of the NBRP was transferred in FY2015 to the Japan Agency for Medical Research and Development (AMED).
+Currently, the Program Supervisor (PS) and the Program Officer (PO), in consultation with the Promotion Committee, are responsible promoting the activities of the NBRP, taking into consideration the current trends in life sciences.